 Since he was six years old, Nicola has awaken before dawn and sailed off into the pitch black sea - at first with oars, now with an engine.
 When the sun rises, Nicola is already underwater picking sea urchins, and he does not wear gloves – the urchin’s thorns carry an allergenic substance that make his hands swollen all day long.
 He does not feel any pain, but his hands are perpetually swollen and he does not wear a wedding ring.
 He sells his catch on Bari's pier and displays them in the local beer’s containers.
 All the men in his family spent most of their lives at sea: Nicola’s wife says that if she could cook him, she wouldn’t need to add any salt.

 Porzia Petrone is the founder of a prestigious school that teaches the methods of making Bari's traditional orecchiette pasta.
 The school was a huge success, and she was asked to cook for the Puglia governor's electoral campaign.
-She has a fascination for African Maasai Tribes and she collects their artifacts, together with ceramic dolls and local religious icons.
+Porzia is a political activist.
+Her brother Benedetto was killed by a fascist gang in 1973, when he was 18 years old.
+A road is named after her brother and Porzia never ceased to advocate anti-fascism.
+Aside from politics, she has a fascination for African Maasai Tribes and she collects their artifacts, together with ceramic dolls and local religious icons.
 Porzia is also a healer - she receives frequent patients.
 She heals every kind of disease by pronouncing a traditional magic spell.
 The formula was whispered in her ear by Porzia’s grandmother from her deathbed.
 When her time comes, she will pass it on the same way.

 Vito Guerra’s day job is a house painter and decorator.
 In his free time he’s a talented street performer, and the supposed heir of a legendary Italian comedian known as Piripicchio.
 His band members consist of his sons and nephews.
 With paint stained hands, he performs his comedy throughout southern villages to the amazement of the locals: and he often performs in hospices and boroughs with a high crime rate.
 He is not Piripicchio for the money: his vaudeville theater is rooted in the street and entry is free of charge.
 He does it, he says, because people need to laugh.

-Piero Di Cio was a popular local DJ thirty years ago.
+Piero Di Cio’ was a popular local DJ in the 1980’s.
 Now he lives with his mother in a historic palace in the center of Bari.
 He spends most of his days at his local bar, drinking and smoking.
 Piero remembers Bari in the 1980's with deep nostalgia.
-Great clubs, great drugs, great music - he says.
-For him, in the 1980’s people were more classy, and more importantly, they still knew how to have fun.
+Great clubs, great music, great drugs, - he says with great longing.
+For him, people in the 1980’s were more classy, and more importantly, they still knew how to have fun.

 Claudio Ceglie is the projectionist of ABC, a small independent cinema located a stone’s throw away from the seashore.
 He is also the cinema’s ticket seller, the concession vendor and the security guard.
-The golden years of Italian movie theaters are over, and many have had to shut their doors: ABC cinema survives the epidemic thanks to its quirky program tailored for niche cinema lovers.
+The golden years of Italian movie theaters are over, and many have had to shut their doors: yet, ABC cinema’s 99 seats survive the epidemic thanks to its quirky program tailored for niche cinema lovers.
 When the local mistral wind blows, one can hear a gentle hum creeping through the cinema’s ventilation grids.

 Professor Vittorio Delfino Pesce is a multi-decorated anthropologist and anatomic pathologist.
 He was the first to decipher the secrets of the Altamura Man, a 130,000 year old homo sapiens fossil.
 He also famously challenged the authenticity of the Shroud of Turin, much to the joy of the powerful local clergy.
 Professor Delfino Pesce does not like to throw l equipment away: he still owns a functioning 1978 Apple II computer.
+Undeterred by lucrative career options abroad, Professor Delfino Pesce chose to remain in Italy.
+Today, when he advises his university students on their next career step, he urges them to emigrate as fast as they can.
 Due to a knee condition, he cannot walk, so he carts himself around the lab in his wheeled office chair.
-His surname translates to “Dolphin Fish” which the professor is quick to point out is a zoological oxymoron, since dolphins are mammals.
-Despite the misnomer, he decided not to change his surname.
-Undeterred by lucrative career options abroad, Professor Delfino Pesce chose to remain in Italy.
-When he advises his university students on their next career step, he urges them to emigrate as fast as they can.
+His surname translates to “Dolphin Fish” which is- the professor is quick to point out - a zoological oxymoron, since dolphins are mammals.

 Rupen Timurian is a descendant of the Armenian exiles that docked in Bari in the 1920s, under the help of the Jewish Italian Prime Minister Luzzatti and of Hrand Nazariantz, the Ottoman Poet.
 Nazariantz died in poverty and his body was thrown in a mass grave in Bari’s cemetery.
 On his deathbed, Rupen’s father Diran told him that the Poet’s body could found in the family chapel, in the space that was reserved for himself.
 Rupen’s father had rescued the poet’s body in secret, and kept it hidden for nearly 40 years.
 Rupen grew up in Bari and started knitting rugs in his father’s factory and shop when he was 8 years old: only women and children have fingers that are thin enough to do it.
 An Armenian carpet takes at list two years to be weaved.
 Some require a decade.
 Rupen likes to say that one should hang a carpet on the wall to be admired, and leave the floor as it is.